esraertas5/esraertas5/README.md

 Data Enthusiast | Aspiring Data Analyst

 Welcome to my GitHub!
-I’m passionate about analysing data, uncovering patterns, and transforming numbers into clear, meaningful insights that support data-driven decision-making.
-I enjoy working with real-world datasets and presenting findings in a way that’s accessible to both technical and non-technical audiences.
+I’m passionate about turning data into actionable insights.
+I enjoy exploring real-world datasets, uncovering patterns, and presenting findings in a way that’s meaningful to both technical and non-technical audiences.

 🌟 What I Do

-🔍 Data Analysis – Exploring datasets to identify trends, insights, and opportunities for improvement
+🔍 Data Analysis – Explore datasets to identify trends, insights, and opportunities

-📊 Data Visualisation – Creating clear dashboards and presentations to communicate insights effectively
+📊 Data Visualization – Build clear and interactive dashboards

+💡 Storytelling with Data – Communicate insights that drive decisions

 🛠️ Tools & Technologies

-SQL
+I work with a variety of tools to analyze, visualize, and present data:

+SQL – Writing queries, joins, aggregations, and data management

-Excel (advanced formulas, pivot tables, charts)
+Excel – Advanced formulas, pivot tables, charts, and dashboards

-Power BI & Tableau (interactive dashboards)
+Power BI – Interactive dashboards, KPIs, and business reporting

+Tableau – Visual storytelling, charts, and dashboards

 🌱 Get in Touch

 📧 Email: esraertas5@gmail.com

+💼 LinkedIn: www.linkedin.com/in/esra-ertas